jtdowney/b2sum-rs/README.md

 should be a former output of this program.
 The default mode is to print a line with checksum and name for each FILE.
 ```

+## Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.42 and up.
+It might compile with older versions but that may change at any time.